 Ansible includes a suite of modules for interacting with Azure Resource Manager, giving you the tools to easily create and orchestrate infrastructure on the Microsoft Azure Cloud.
 Using the Azure Resource Manager modules requires authenticating with the Azure API.
 In this lab, you will use Azure service principal for authentication.

 Click Cloud Shell and select Bash.

-Enter the following command by replacing ServicePrincipalName and PASSWORD with your desired values.
+Enter the following command by replacing ServicePrincipalName with your desired value.

 It will give you a JSON output as shown in the image.
 Copy the output to notepad.
 This details required in your next tasks.

 Enter the following command to get Azure SubscriptionID and copy the same to notepad.